Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Bad-Fi/readme.md

 Prepare yourself for a hilarious journey into the chaotic, mind-boggling world of Wi-Fi gone wild!
 This repo is here to expose the dark underbelly of wireless networking, where good intentions go to die and common sense takes a vacation.

-In this corner of the internet, we (unproudly) present a spectacle of bad practices, horrendous configurations, laughable designs, and an all-around lack of standardization and shenenigans that will make your head spin faster than a buffering YouTube video.
+In this corner of the internet, we (unproudly) present a spectacle of bad practices, horrendous configurations, laughable designs, and an all-around lack of standardization and shenenigans that will make your head spin more than a Windows update in process.
 It's as if the engineer responsible for these disasters didn't even bother with the fundamentals watching a Youtube tutorial.

 Wi-Fi, the art of wirelessly connecting the world, deserves better!
-But alas, it has fallen victim to the creative (and sometimes downright absurd) minds of those who dare to defy logic in the name of connectivity.
+But alas, it has fallen victim to the "creative" (and sometimes downright absurd) minds of those who dare to defy logic in the name of connectivity.
 Join us as we explore these masterpieces of mayhem that threaten to turn the airwaves into a chaotic battlefield.

 Get ready to laugh, cringe, and maybe even shed a tear for the state of modern networking.
-Welcome to the Bad-Fi, where we shine a spotlight on the worst of the worst and celebrate the unintentional comedians of the Wi-Fi world.
+Welcome to the Bad-Fi!, where we shine a spotlight on the worst of the worst and celebrate the unintentional comedians of the Wi-Fi world.
 Grab your popcorn, because it's going to be a bumpy ride!

 💩📡🤢📡🤮